Animating and detailing realistic battles with edged weapons

 - Michael Myers from the Halloween series is fond of this trope.
 A particularly memorable example had him decapitate Jen in Halloween: Resurrection in one clean swipe with a kitchen knife.

-- When in Clash of the Titans (2010) the hero slashes Medusa, she's standing right up for a few moments before her head finally falls off her shoulders.
+- In Clash of the Titans (2010) when the hero slashes Medusa, she's standing right up for a few moments before her head finally falls off her shoulders.

 - Taken to the logical extreme with Death's scythe in the Discworld series - so thin and fine that it sharpens on daylight and can cut a person's words to pieces.
 His sword too, introduced in Discworld/Hogfather is only visible at the edge, due to it cutting tiny pieces of the air in half.
 Said sword cut through, without any effort on the part of the wielder, in fact by accident, a large portion of the dining table at UU, as well as numerous forks, knives etc. So little effort was needed, in fact, that the wielder was rather surprised to find a large chunk of table falling away.